 Because Clem believed in investing in his community, we ask that if you wish to honour him, please donate your time, resources, or money to a charitable cause that benefits your community.

 After experiencing a fall and complications from pneumonia that spread through his body, he passed away peacefully in Lloydminster hospital surrounded by family on Friday, June 28th, 2019.
 He is dearly missed.
 He was 90 years old.

 Clem is predeceased by his parents (Frank Sr. & Caroline Novlan), his siblings, Frank Jr., Caroline (Jonny Weinhandl), George (Marion), Victor, Margaret (Russ McCammon), Joe (Irene), Albert, and Paul (Mary).
 He is survived by his loving wife Beatrice, his children, Miriam, Doug (Coresa), Randy (Merena) and Janet (Graham Goldman), and grandchildren, Amy Heard, Charles Heard, Tanner (Kayla), Sammantha, Tayt, Nicole (Jim Clipperton), Brett (Chelsea), Mitchell, and Katie Goldman and one great grandchild, Lucas Randall Clipperton as well as numerous nieces and nephews.

-To send flowers to Clement's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Clement Emile Novlan, please visit our floral store.